 Partnering to Make a Difference

-In addition to giving away much of their corporate earnings, David has created a meaningful corporate partnership with a ministry that’s close to his heart, Vapor International.
-Traveling with Vapor on an international mission trip, David got to know its founder, Micah McElveen, and his wife, Audrey.
+In addition to giving away much of their corporate earnings, David has created a meaningful corporate partnership with Vapor International, a ministry close to his heart.
+Traveling with Vapor on an international mission trip, David got to know its founders, Micah and Audrey McElveen.
 “I saw a genuineness and detachment from materialism that stuck with me.”

-David was moved by Micah’s incredible personal journey that stemmed from a near-death surfing accident in 1995 that resulted in a broken neck.
-As a life-long athlete and football player, Micah wasn’t even sure if he’d ever walk again.
+David was moved by Micah’s incredible personal journey that stemmed from a near-death surfing accident in 1995, which resulted in a broken neck.
+As a lifelong athlete and football player, Micah wasn’t even sure if he’d ever walk again.
 But during his intense recovery period, Micah says, “God reshaped my priorities and taught me that life is but a vapor.”

 Micah made a miraculous recovery but was unable to return to football.
 So, he started playing soccer, which came in handy when he traveled to Africa and played with street children living in extreme poverty.
 Soon, a vision began to take shape to use soccer as a means to minister to children in third-world communities.